Time for Yourself: What Matters Most in Old Age

 How to Come to Terms with Aging

-To overcome the fear of aging and accept its inevitability, it’s essential to live joyfully, as proactive centenarians have done, who have lingered in this world for two or three human lifetimes (according to documents from the 18th to 20th centuries): Hungarians Zoltan Petridge and Peter Zortai lived to 186 and 185 years, respectively; Ossetian Tense Abzive lived to 180 years; Turkish Hud lived to 169 years; Abkhazian Kurban Kurbanov lived to 160 years; and Pakistani Syed Abdul Mabood lived to 159 years.
+To overcome the fear of aging and accept its inevitability, it’s important to live joyfully, as proactive centenarians have done.
+Some historical documents from the 18th to 20th centuries even list extreme longevity claims: Hungarians Zoltan Petridge and Peter Zortai reportedly lived to 186 and 185 years, Ossetian Tense Abzive to 180 years, Turkish Hud to 169 years, Abkhazian Kurban Kurbanov to 160 years, and Pakistani Syed Abdul Mabood to 159 years.

 When does old age begin?
-In Ancient Rome, people were considered old at 40, as life expectancy was 28-30 years.
-Today, the World Health Organization defines older adults as those aged 75-90, while those over 90 are considered centenarians.
-It may seem that there’s no escaping aging, but in reality, everyone can delay the aging process.
-All it takes is following these tips.
+In Ancient Rome, people were considered old at 40, since life expectancy was about 28–30 years.
+Today, the World Health Organization generally places older adults in the 75–90 age range, while those over 90 are often called centenarians.
+It may feel like aging is unavoidable, but in practice many aspects of aging can be delayed.
+Try these tips.

 What You Need for a Fulfilling Life:

-• Choose a lifestyle and activities that are primarily acceptable to you, regardless of relatives, acquaintances, or public opinion;
+• Choose a lifestyle and activities that suit you, regardless of relatives, acquaintances, or public opinion;

-• Try to approach the world around you with kindness and friendliness to experience fewer negative emotions;
+• Approach the world with kindness and friendliness to reduce negative emotions;

-• Engage in physical exercise, prioritize walking and active games, and spend more time in nature;
+• Do physical exercise, prioritize walking and active games, and spend more time in nature;

-• Avoid drastic weight fluctuations, maintaining optimal shape throughout your life;
+• Avoid drastic weight fluctuations and aim to maintain a healthy shape throughout life;

 • Eat a balanced diet;

-• Select appropriate skincare and haircare products and use them regularly;
+• Use appropriate skincare and haircare products regularly;

 • Avoid harmful habits;

-• Don’t neglect your health – regularly undergo preventive check-ups and follow doctors’ recommendations;
+• Keep up with preventive health check-ups and follow doctors’ recommendations;

-• Don’t be bored: expand your interests, find hobbies and enjoyable activities;
+• Stay curious: expand your interests, find hobbies and activities you enjoy;

 • Believe in yourself.